Cvetanka/Data-Crunching/README.md

 The working procedure is as follows:

 First data are downloaded and saved as a local copy.
 They are read in R with read.table() function.
 To get feeling about the structure of the data sets functions dim() and str() are used.
 The names of the variables provided by “features.txt” are assigned to the test and train variables (data frames X_train.txt and X_test.txt).
-Only the variables that contain information about mean and std are interesting for this project and they are extracted with the function grep().
+Only the variables that contain information about mean values (the average value of same performance/measurement) and standard deviation (std) are of interest for this project and they are extracted with the function grepl().

 Further all test data and train data (measurement data sets, training labels and subject_ID) are merged together in one big data frame.
 The functions used for that are cbind() and rbind().